Kickball 10v10 Rulebook

 If there is a collision, referees will use their discretion to determine whether the collision could have been avoided when making a call.

-If a kicker fails to enter the running lane at least eight (8) feet prior to reaching first base, it will be considered offensive obstruction.
+If a kicker fails to enter the running lane prior to reaching first base, it will be considered offensive interference if the runner interferes with a fielder making a play on a ball and the kicker may be called out (unless to avoid a collision).

 There is no “tie” or “tie goes to the runner” in PMC.
 The kicker must beat the ball to the base to be called safe.
 If the kicker does not beat the ball to the base, he/she is called out.
 Referees will use their best discretion to make the call.